 Before you get married, talk about money.
 Forget the flowers.
 Think finances.
 According to Jeffrey Dew, assistant professor at Utah State University, you are 30% more likely to end up with a divorce if you and your spouse argue about money once a week or more.
 Hands down, money is the most important point of discussion if you want your marriage to work.
 The question is, how do you start “the talk”?

 1. Dream and Discuss

 The first step is to make sure you and your honey are on the same page.
-The only way to know is to talk about your financial goals and objectives.
+The only way to know is to talk about your financial goals, concerns and objectives.
 This is crucial because your ultimate goals are what usually direct your spending and investment decisions.
 You may not be aware of it, but your financial dreams are ultimately the operating system your financial behavior runs on.

-Encourage each other to openly discuss financial dreams without judging each other.
+Encourage each other to openly discuss financial dreams and worries without judging each other.

 It’s unlikely that both you and your partner are on the same page completely.
 That’s why a frank and open conversation about priorities is next on your “to do” list.
 It’s fine to have different goals and objectives.
-It’s unavoidable to have different dreams.
+It’s obvious that you each have your own money mindset.
 But it’s crucial that you compromise with each other and prioritize.
 If you are unable to do this it will be very difficult to get along financially over the long run.
 If that’s the case, you are better off knowing now rather than figuring it out a few years down the road.